Hempstead Slip and Fall Lawyers

 Falls in Hempstead can happen anywhere and at any time, on public and privately owned property, job sites, restaurants, or shops.
 People slip on wet floors, trip on rugs or uneven surfaces, or fall when going up or down the stairs.
 There is no exact definition of what constitutes a dangerous condition.
 There are, however, some commonly known dangerous conditions that show up over and over again in slip and fall cases, such as ice, snow, and liquid spills.
 According to the National Safety Council, most falls at home happen in doorways, crowded areas, or on uneven surfaces, stairs, ramps, or ladders.

 Falls and injuries that occur in public areas, businesses, or work settings frequently happen in parking lots, on sidewalks, stairs, and slippery floors, as a result of tripping over an object, or as a result of falling from work equipment.

 Slip and fall accidents are the primary cause of days lost from work due to a work-related accident.
 These accidents happen in all kinds of work conditions, but the risk of falls is particularly high in the construction industry.
 Falls account for 33.5 percent of all construction-related deaths.

 Construction is one of the most dangerous occupations, especially in Hempstead.
 Many laws and regulations require employers to make workplaces safe, provide protective equipment, and train employees on safety matters.
 A law passed in 2017 requires construction workers to attend at least 40 hours of safety training by September 2020.

-Types of Injuries Sustained in Falls in Hempstead
+Types of Slip and Fall Injuries in Hempstead

 - Broken bones.
 Fractures occur in 5 percent of all people who fall.